 Floor Plan Financing.
 We provide floor plan or wholesale financing for most of our independent retailers for products we manufacture and for pre-owned products.
 This wholesale financing is a consignment from us to our independent retailers.
 The retailers pay their own freight and pay us a monthly fee ranging from 0.6% to 1.4% per month of the wholesale invoice amount of the home.
 They are also obligated to pay \$1,000 toward the invoice amount each year after the consignment with the first \$1,000 reduction due one year following consignment.
 Upon sale, the independent retailer is obligated to pay us the invoice amount, less any prepaid reductions, prior to moving the home away from their retail location.
 If they provide certain documentation to us, we allow them to move the home to their customer's location and we notify the customer's lending source to pay us the amount due upon funding of the loan.
 We have proprietary technology that we install in each consigned home that gives us the ability to determine if any consigned home has been moved from the retail location without permission.
-The independent dealer is free to terminate the consignment agreement by giving us 90-days' advance notice if it is current on all its obligations to us.
-Our wholesale consignment contracts allow us to defer income recognition until we are paid in full.
+The independent dealer is free to terminate the consignment contracts allow us to defer income recognition until we are paid in full.
 We recorded consignment sales to our independent and company-owned stores for the first nine months of 2018 and the year ended December 31, 2017 of \$41,664,165 and \$46,986,227, respectively.